Llorx/satori-domains/README.md

 - Know when a domain changed `ns`, meaning that has been transferred (usually).
 - Know when a domain has dropped, to register it by yourself.
 - Make statistics of how much domains are created and removed each day per TLD.
+- Know what domains are parked or in *renew phase* by looking at the nameserver name (forgive the redundancy).
-- Knowing the registrars common domains (`domaincontrol.com` for GoDaddy, for example), know how much domains a registrar has registered/lost each day.
+- Knowing the registrars common nameservers (`domaincontrol.com` for GoDaddy, for example), know how much domains a registrar has registered/lost each day.
 - Know the trending words being registered, comparing the words registered on different TLDs for a period of time.
 For example, early on June 2017 the domain `covfefe` started to appear in a lot of different TLDs, without even being a word.

 ## Domain list